 \section{Conclusions and Future Work}

 In order to define the intersection number between two divisors the following fact is essential.
 Let $X$ be a compact connected Riemann surface and let $\pi:E\to X$ be a complex line bundle.
-Such a line bundle admits non-trivial meromorphic sections and the degree of such a section (the sum of the orders of the zeroes minus the sum of the orders of the poles) only depends on $E$.
-In order to define the intersection number between two divisors on a $V$-surface (one of them with compact support), we can assume (up to multiplication by an integer) that they are Cartier divisors.
-Then, it is possible to define the intersection number as the degree of the pull-back in the normalization of the compact divisor of the line bundle associated with the other divisor.
+Such a line bundle admits meromorphic sections and the degree of such a section (sum of the order of the zeroes minus the sum of the order of the poles) depends only on $E$.
+In order to define the intersection number between two divisors in a $V$-surface (one with compact support), we can assume (up to multiplication by an integer) that they are Cartier divisors.
+Then, it is possible to define the intersection number as the degree of the pull-back in the compact divisor of the line bundle associated to the other divisor.
 These ideas will be developed in a \cite{kjj-inter}.
-The following is an illustrative example.
+The following example illustrates these ideas.